National Virtual Workshop Instructor Bios

 Mark Murray retired in 2019 from the Arlington Independent School District in Arlington, Texas after 35 years as a classroom teacher and district technology director.
 For the past 33 years, Murray has served as the President and now Executive Director for the Association of Texas Photography Instructors.
 The organization of high school photography teachers from Texas and across North America annually sponsors photography and video contests for students and teachers.
 Murray is a Joseph M. Murphy and Gold Key recipient from the Columbia Scholastic Press Association, a Pioneer Award winner from the National Scholastic Press Association, has been awarded the Carl Towley Award and Medal of Merit by the national Journalism Education Association, has been named a Trailblazer by the Texas Association of Journalism Educators, the Interscholastic League Press Conference in Texas has named him one of 75 Texas Legends of Scholastic Journalism, and ATPI has presented him with their highest honor, the Star of Texas award.

-Andrew Young, CJE, NBCT, is in his seventh year advising The Round-Up yearbook at Woodland Junior High School in Fayetteville, Arkansas.
+Andrew Young, CJE, is in his seventh year advising The Round-Up yearbook at Woodland Junior High School in Fayetteville, Arkansas.
 He has been named a 2017 Rising Star by JEA, 2018 Arkansas Adviser of the Year, 2018 Fayetteville Public Schools Teacher of the Year and 2020 Outstanding Young Alumni from the University of Arkansas College of Education and Health Professions.
-His staffs have been recognized in the JEA MS/JH Media Contest, NSPA Picture/Story/Design of the Year Contests, Arkansas Scholastic Press Association awards and Walsworth Photo Contest.
-The Round-Up 2019 received a Silver Crown from CSPA and was a NSPA Pacemaker Finalist.
+His staffs have been recognized in the JEA Middle School/Junior High Media contest, NSPA Picture/Story/Design of the Year contests, Arkansas Scholastic Press Association awards and Walsworth Photo Contest.
+The 2020 Round-Up received a Silver Crown from CSPA and was a NSPA Pacemaker.
 He currently serves as the President-Elect of the Arkansas Scholastic Press Association and has a passion for seeing junior high and middle school journalism programs take it to the next level.